adalfonso/mandate/README.md

 ##### diffInSeconds(date: Mandate | Date | string, abs: boolean): number

-##### diffInMilleseconds(date: Mandate | Date | string, abs: boolean): number
+##### diffInMilliseconds(date: Mandate | Date | string, abs: boolean): number

-Get the difference in years, weeks, days, hours, minutes, seconds, or milleseconds between two dates.
+Get the difference in years, weeks, days, hours, minutes, seconds, or milliseconds between two dates.
 The second argument determines if the result should be an absolute value and is true by default.

 ```javascript
 let before = Sut(new Date(2021, 1, 1));